gwax/www-gwax/posts/2005/12/beware-the-white-elephanoceros.rst

 officer said something very much akin to, "What the Hell are you doing wandering around with a huge rifle like that for?"
-Making the safe assumption that this officer knew nothing of the White Elephanoceros, I carefully explained that one of my firends was in grave danger and I needed to protect him from a very large white elephant (on first inspection you cannot tell that it is an elephanoceros so I simplified the description).
+Making the safe assumption that this officer knew nothing of the White Elephanoceros, I carefully explained that one of my friends was in grave danger and I needed to protect him from a very large white elephant (on first inspection you cannot tell that it is an elephanoceros so I simplified the description).
 Surprisingly, the officer responded by telling me that